ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ## Local default
 ## Foreign default

 ^ Property injection should be used when there is a good local default for dependency.
-"Local" means that it is defined in the same framework or library. `nil` is also a perfect local default, it just makes dependency optional.
+"Local" means that it is defined in the same module. `nil` is also a perfect local default, it just makes dependency optional.

-^ When implementation comes from a separate framework it is foreign.
+^ When implementation comes from a separate module it is foreign.
 Then we should not use it as a default value.
 And we should not use property injection for such dependency.
 Instead we should use constructor injection.

 ^ Imagine that default implementation of transitioning delegate is defined not in UIKit, but in some other framework.
 Then we will always need to link to this framework even if we never use this API.
 UIKit becomes tightly coupled with that framework.
 And it drags along this unneded dependency.
 The same can happen with our own code and that will make it harder to reuse.